andrewabest/andrewbestdotcom/content/posts/reflecting-on-conventional.md

 And with those types in hand, we can inspect _their_ contents - which means we can ensure all of the code we are intending to inspect with our conventions is actually inspected!

 If you are an existing Conventional user, you might want to `Update-Package Best.Conventional` to ensure you are achieving the correct amount of code coverage.
-Version six also saw a set of breaking improvements focussed on property related conventions being more explicit.
+Version `6.0.0` also saw a set of breaking improvements focussed on property related conventions being more explicit.
 Happy testing!